 REGIONAL ACCREDITATION AGENCIES IN THE UNITED STATES

-Please note: If a school advertises itself as being "nationally accredited" but isn't regionally accredited, its credits won't transfer towards a bachelor's degree; degrees earned at that school can't be used in application to a masters' degree program at an accredited university; and may not be recognized by potential employers!
+Please note: If a school advertises itself as being "nationally accredited" but isn't regionally accredited, its' credits won't transfer towards a bachelor's degree; degrees earned at that school can't be used in application to a masters' degree program at an accredited university; and may not be recognized by potential employers!

-VII - DISTANCE LEARNING
+VI - DISTANCE LEARNING

 Anyone who uses the internet for any reason is exposed to a plethora of banner advertisements for online (distance learning) education programs and degrees (mostly from for-profit schools).
 Online education certainly has advantages, particularly for "Over 40" job seekers and worker who have family and other obligations.
 It allows you to take courses from colleges and university not geographically located near you.
 I once advised a student living in the Bay Area who was taking graduate-level courses through San Diego State University.